2600hz/kazoo/applications/crossbar/doc/faxes.md

 }
 ```

-you can also multipart to attach the document instead of fetching it later.
-this is a good solution for portals that upload documents.
+In the second method, you can use a single PUT request and send a multipart content-type to attach both the JSON metadata about the fax transmission and the document itself, in a single request.
+This avoids needing to have an external storage location for storing fax attachments prior to processing.
+This is a good solution for portals that upload documents.

 ```curl
 curl -v -X PUT \